 Anyway, mid-morning we found ourselves all piled in the car with to-go cups filled with piping hot coffee and ready to hit the road.
-Fuji Safari Park is ~2hours from the house, so although we were leaving a bit later than we had planned it was still a very doable outing.
-If you are able to commit a full day to the area can we suggest pairing the safari park with Grinpa Amusement Park also located on the southern base of Mt.
-Fuji and just a short drive away?
-Although we didn’t get to this area on this specific day the two are located super close to one another (~11 minutes via car) and it would be worth trying to piggyback visits.
+Fuji Safari Park is ~2 hours from the house, so although we were leaving a bit later than we had planned it was still a very doable outing.
+If you are able to commit a full day to the area there are quite a few other places (fairly) close by to fill out the rest of your afternoon.
+The most convenient being Grinpa Amusement Park which is also located on the southern base of Mt.
+Fuji and is just a short drive away from the safari park (~11 minutes via car).
+Perhaps get an earlier start than we did a check them both out?
 I mean you’re paying crazy tolls to get out there anyway, so might as well!

-However, if you have more time to spend and you aren’t digging the amusement park vibe we did spend an entire weekend the previous spring in this area that was more nature focused.
+If you have more than just one day and you aren’t digging the amusement park vibe we did spend an entire weekend the previous spring in this area that was more nature focused.
 So if hiking or camping is more your style check out our Fuji Five Lakes weekend write-up!
 Likewise, if you are after an absolutely stunning view of Mount Fuji while in the area, we recommend Fuji Bussharito Heiwa Park (Fuji Peace Park).
 It’s particularly lovely in the Spring during sakura season.

 There are two main sections to the park: the drive-thru safari and the petting zoo/walk-through animal village.
 Upon arriving we opted to explore the drive-thru portion first, after all, that’s kinda why we came in the first place.